The Entire US is in a Lease-Up Like Never Before. So, What Do We Do?

 These unique circumstances are true for all multifamily teams, and especially so for multifamily marketers.

-So, how do we respond to these daunting challenges noted above?
+How do we respond to the daunting challenges noted above?
 We adapt.
 And for those who understand that history has taught us to never let a crisis go to waste, they do not just defend, they embrace.
 In the following, we discuss three solutions for the most nimble teams to employ as they navigate these uncharted waters.

-First, incent and reward internal and external teams for optimizing budgets intelligently.
 When the going is good it’s easy to be complacent.
 Maybe installing that chatbot on the portfolio websites seemed like overkill six months ago, and so you put it off because you had a big leasing team.
-Maybe your ILS partner’s cost per lead and lease seemed high, but didn’t matter because you were still meeting your annual budget and targets.
-Maybe that one leasing agent at that one property didn’t log every tour, but no one cared because the building was at 95%.
+Maybe your ILS partner’s cost per lead and lease seemed high, but it didn’t matter because you were still meeting your annual budget and targets.
+Maybe that one leasing agent at that one property didn’t log every tour, but no one cared because the building was at 95% occupancy.
 Maybe you didn’t really know which elements of your marketing stack were producing results, but at the end of the day you were making it to the finish line, so it wasn’t worth the hassle of asking too many questions.
 Pressure and constraints change all that.

-Second, lean into technology to answer tough questions and challenges.
 Typically, when you’re in lease-up, as we’re all familiar with, you have an ample budget and often times a ‘special forces’ team who are experts in the unique challenge of filling 200+ units in a 12-month period.
-And typically, every other building on the block isn’t also in a lease-up, so you have the tailwind of being a brand-new building with the latest and greatest resident amenities.
+Typically, every other building on the block isn’t also in a lease-up, so you have the tailwind of being a brand-new building with the latest and greatest resident amenities.
 Now, as buildings move into occupancy rates in the 80%s, constrained teams are facing significant exposure they need to fill, and fast.
 We need to find new ways to answer the question “When will my building be stabilized again?”

-Third, challenge the status quo and reimagine the lease-up process.
-For years our industry resisted virtual tours, insisting that real estate is a people business, and prospects must be able to experience the proverbial brick and mortar and knowledgeable leasing specialists to make a buying decision.
-The COVID-19 pandemic forced even the most reticent owner and managers to implement virtual tours, and the results have been surprisingly positive.
+For years, our industry resisted virtual tours, insisting that real estate is a people business, and prospects must be able to experience the proverbial brick-and-mortar and knowledgeable leasing specialists to make a buying decision.
+The COVID-19 pandemic forced even the most reticent owners and managers to implement virtual tours, and the results have been surprisingly positive.
 In fact, per a Q2 2020 Zillow survey, one in three consumers said they would prefer a virtual or video tour to an in-person tour in the absence of COVID-19.

 How might we challenge and reimagine this further?
 We could look outside our industry at other B2C industry best practices and trends related to virtual shopping experiences, and early adopters could seek to employ innovative tactics before their competitors do.
 For example, one might raise the bar from virtual tour to augmented tour, leveraging the kind of augmented reality that, for instance, now allows us to try on glasses or cosmetics without ever leaving our home.
 How might it feel to ‘try on’ an apartment, or an amenity area?